 The associate degree requires a minimum of 60 units of college work, of which 18 semester units are in one of the eight areas of emphasis listed below.
 Students must also complete one of the three General Education Plans (see section VI.)
-Plan A requires a minimum of 22 units in the following categories: Natural Sciences (three units), Social and Behavioral Sciences (six units), Humanities (three units), Language and Rationality (10 units).
+Plan A requires a minimum of 27 units in the following categories: Natural Sciences (three units), Social and Behavioral Sciences (six units), Humanities (three units), Language and Rationality (10 units), and Health Education and Self Development (five units).
 Plan B requires a minimum of 39 units as specified in the California State University General Education (CSUGE) pattern.
 Plan C requires a minimum of 34 - 37 units as specified in the Intersegmental General Education Transfer Curriculum (IGETC) pattern (IGETC for CSU or IGETC for UC).
 Students who wish to transfer are encouraged to complete an associate degree and to see a counselor before selecting a plan which will best match their goals.